Table of Contents

 Are you capable of doing any of the work yourself?
 Are you overestimating your own abilities?
 Are you cutting corners when it comes to the quality of work that needs to be done?
 These are all legitimate questions that you must ask yourself when you are serious about finding a property to renovate such as a derelict building.

 We’ve all heard the story about meeting the guy in the pub who says he is a plumber and can miraculously renovate your building for a fraction of the cost of a traditional trades-person.
 Well, is he really a plumber or a builder?
 Or is it going to be similar to using O’Reilly’s builders from the TV show Fawlty Towers?
-It may seem comical but it won’t be so funny when you have to bring in yet more tradespeople to fix the botched jobs he has done.
+It may seem comical but it won’t be so funny when you have to bring in yet more tradespeople to fix the botched jobs.

 Remember to use qualified tradespeople and try to get references if possible before you award them any contracts or ask them to begin any work.
 This is essential when renovating a derelict property.